michael-wall/rabbit-mq-demo/README.md

 ## The Code ##
 - All of the custom code is contained in 2 class:
-  - RabbitMQPublishObjectActionRestController.java is an Object Action Client Extension endpoint that sends the message to the demo-queue.
+  - RabbitMQPublishObjectActionRestController.java is an Object Action Client Extension endpoint that sends the message to the demo-queue using the Spring AMQP RabbitTemplate helper class.
-  - RabbitMQListener.java contains a RabbitListener that listens for messages on the demo-queue and does something with them.
+  - RabbitMQListener.java is a regular java class that also uses Spring AMQP.
+It contains a RabbitListener that listens for messages on the demo-queue, reads the message, extracts the 'id' and 'input' values and uses these to update the 'output' value using the headless REST API PATCH endpoint and the Headless Server OAuth 2 profile.
+It then uses the RabbitTemplate helper class to send the message to the processed-queue or the error-queue if applicable.

 ## RabbitMQ ##
   - The rabbitmq/LCP.json in the repository is pre-configured: